 What does the HPV vaccine protect against?

 So you know the HPV vaccine protects you, but what exactly does it protect you from?
-Gardisil 9, the current iteration of the HPV vaccine, is so named because it protects against nine types of HPV including those that can increase your risk of contracting genital warts or sexually-transmitted cancers of the cervix, throat, vulva, vagina, penis and anus.
+Gardasil 9, the current iteration of the HPV vaccine, is so named because it protects against nine types of HPV including those that can increase your risk of contracting genital warts or sexually-transmitted cancers of the cervix, throat, vulva, vagina, penis and anus.

 And based on recent research, it’s working well.
 A study published in the medical journal The Lancet surveyed 66 million young adults across 14 countries to determine how the HPV vaccine had affected them.
 The study found a marked decrease in sexually-transmitted infections, genital warts and precancerous cervical lesions.